 I was already planning on doing a post on ghost lineages when fortuitously, it came up as a prompt in Spectember.
 So to start, I’ll just quote myself here:

-A ghost lineage is when there's a gap in the fossil record for a certain species or group.
+A ghost lineage is when a certain species or group disappears from the fossil record for a time, then reappears later.
 They continued living during the gap, as evidenced by their surviving descendants, but we don't know at all what they were doing during that time.

 This post will essentially just be a list of a few particularly interesting or egregious cases of ghost lineages in the fossil record.
 For a more detailed explanation of what a ghost lineage is, check out this short article.
 I won’t mention the archetypal example, coelacanths, in this post, because of how well that article describes them.